 As of January 2021, the Sprinkler Recreation Center is open for private lessons and club members, but it is closed to the general public until further notice.

-Just to the south of Tacoma is Sprinker—a center that offers all kinds of sports courts, fields and areas, but also has a nationally recognized ice skating rink with an NFL regulation surface.
+Just to the south of Tacoma is Sprinker, a year-round athletic center that offers all kinds of spaces for different sports, including a nationally recognized ice skating rink with an NHL regulation surface.
 The rink offers lessons and team activities, but is also open to the public to come in and skate during public skate times.
-Discounts are available for seniors, kids, and other discounted events.
-Skate rentals are available if you don't have your own.
-During the holidays, there are special skate times and events so don't think that because this center isn't a seasonal pop-up that it doesn't still have a festive atmosphere.
+Discounts are available for seniors, kids, and other discounted events, and skate rentals are available if you don't have your own.
+During the holidays, there are special skate times and events, so don't think that because this center isn't a seasonal pop-up that it doesn't have a festive atmosphere.